Pearapps/AppStartupPerformanceTalk/AppStartup.md

 - Loading of dynamic libraries
 	- Apple recommends only 6 non-Apple dynamic libraries

-^ The first and one of the main problems we had was this dylib loading time; we had upwards of 66 dynamic frameworks in 2015-2016
+^-The first and one of the main problems we had was this dylib loading time
+- we had upwards of 66 dynamic frameworks in 2015-2016

 ---